Nara-Bayaraa/Nara-Bayaraa/README.md

 ### About Me
-I'm Nara Bayaraa, a passionate QA Engineer with 5+ years of experience ensuring high-quality software across various industries.
+I'm **Nara Bayaraa**, a passionate QA Engineer with 5+ years of experience ensuring high-quality software across various industries.

 ---